Sim4n6/plasoWiki/Troubleshooting.md

 ## Crashes, hangs and tracebacks
 In the context of plaso crashes and tracebacks have different meanings:

-* crash; an error in compiled code, often causes an abrupt termination of the program you were running
+* crash; an error that causes an abrupt termination of the program you were running
-* traceback; an error in Python code, can cause an abrupt termination of the program you were running but not necessarily
+* traceback; the "stack trace" of an error that was caught by an exception handler that can cause a termination of the program you were running

 ### Analyzing crashes with gdb
 Once you've isolated the file that causes the crash and you cannot share the file you can generate a back trace that can help us fix the error.